kevinhainline/JADESView/README.md

 the code will exit with an error message.
 The length of time it takes to create the tempfilt array depends on the number of templates, filters, and redshift grid parameters.

+If you set `generate_seds` to True, it will skip the creation of the GUI, and instead just print out the EAZY SEDs and chisq text files to the current directory.

 You can also plot thumbnails underneath the SED and chi-square surface, by setting `plot_thumbnails` to `True`.
 If you do, you should point to the various mosaic values with the `image_list`.
 The code looks for three columns: